Gedatolisib: PI3K inhibition

 Activation of the PI3K/mTOR pathway has been implicated in a wide variety of human cancers including carcinomas of the breast, prostate, lung, endometrial, colon, and ovary, among others.
 Each of the four catalytic isoforms of class I PI3K preferentially mediate signal transduction and tumor cell survival based on the type of malignancy and the genetic or epigenetic alterations an individual patient harbors.
 Activities associated with PI3K involve the regulation of diverse cellular processes, including cell proliferation, survival, cytoskeletal organization, and glucose transport and utilization.
 Over activation of the PI3K pathway is frequently present in human malignancies and plays a key role in cancer progression.
 Due to the multiple sub-cellular locations, activities, and importance of the different PI3K isoforms and complexes in regulating cancer cell proliferation, complete control of the PI3K pathway activity is an important target for efficacious cancer therapy.
 Gedatolisib binds to all PI3K catalytic subunit isoforms involved in oncogenic signaling approximately equally.

+History

+Efficacy was evaluated in study 1 of VIKTORIA-1 (NCT05501886), an open-label, randomized, multi-center trial that enrolled 392 adults with locally advanced (inoperable) or metastatic hormone receptor-positive, human epidermal growth factor receptor 2-negative breast cancer.
+Participants were randomized (1:1:1) to receive either gedatolisib in combination with fulvestrant and palbociclib (arm A), gedatolisib in combination with fulvestrant (arm B), or fulvestrant alone (arm C).
+Participants received treatment until disease progression or unacceptable toxicity.